Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Noble Fare $$$

-A true hidden gem.
+Truly.
 Tucked away on Jefferson Street, this intimate spot feels more like dining in someone's upscale home than a restaurant.
 Thoughtfully crafted dishes, attentive service, and perfect for date nights or anniversaries.

 Noble Fare/321 Jefferson St/912.443.3210